 Slow down, make time

-You can take the main road or the commonly (and aptly named) Back Road to the Bullion Pit Mine Lookout, turning in off the highway at the giant yellow bulldozer.
+You can take the main road, aptly named Back Road, to the Bullion Pit Mine Lookout, turning off the highway at the giant yellow bulldozer.
 The main attraction is two giant hydraulic guns that looked out over the remnants of what was once the largest hydraulic placer mine in the world.

 Bullion Pit Mine to Likely:

 (Driving time: 3 tracks from Pharis and Jason’s second album Long Gone Out West Blues)

 Back in the car, soundtrack blaring while cruising down Likely Road, I head to the shores of the peaceful and placid Quesnel Lake which flows out into the Quesnel River.
 Likely is one of the few other surviving towns from the Cariboo Gold Rush days.

 There’s a hotel with a cafe and pub, post office, and further south is camping at Cedar Point Provincial Park and the Cedar City Museum.
 This is a good spot for a pit stop before heading up the gravel road to Quesnel Forks.